Your Guide to the Subaru Crankcase Ventilation System - Crawford Performance

 Your Subaru’s engine is pretty good at telling you when something is wrong, and a failing crankcase ventilation system is no exception.
 These symptoms often start small but can point to bigger issues if you ignore them.
 Paying attention to changes in your car’s behavior can help you catch a PCV problem before it leads to more expensive repairs.
 A healthy engine relies on this system to manage internal pressure and keep oil where it belongs.
 When it starts to fail, the signs are usually related to oil consumption, engine warnings, and pressure buildup.
 Learning to spot these warnings is key to maintaining your engine's health and performance, especially if you've invested in performance parts that push your engine harder than stock.
 Let's walk through the most common signs that your crankcase ventilation system needs attention.

-Excessive Oil Consumption and Blue Smoke
+Spotting Excessive Oil Use and Blue Smoke

 If you find yourself topping off your oil more often than usual, your PCV system could be the culprit.
 A clogged or failing system can't properly separate oil vapor from the crankcase gases, allowing excess oil to be sucked into the intake manifold and burned during combustion.
 The most obvious sign of this is seeing blue-tinted smoke coming from your exhaust, especially when you start the car or accelerate hard.
 This isn't just a cosmetic issue; it means your engine is consuming oil, which can lead to fouled spark plugs, damaged catalytic converters, and low oil levels that risk serious engine damage.